-Dan Voss teaches science at Boone High School, in Boone IA.
-He is a 2016 Knowles Science Teaching Foundation Fellow.
-He holds a materials engineering degree from Iowa State University, where he was selected as the College of Engineering's student marshal.
-Since earning his B.S., he served as president for the Engineers Without Borders-USA Midwest Steering Committee, earned a Master's of Science in Education degree at Northwestern University, and worked as a Curriculum Development Assistant for the Storylines Team.
-Dan is looking forward to teaching physical science and chemistry at Boone (Iowa) High School in the 2016-2017 school year.
+Dan Voss teaches science at Dallas Center-Grimes (Iowa) High School.
+He is a 2016 Knowles Science Teaching Foundation Fellow and was selected as the Fall 2016 College of Engineering student marshal at Iowa State University.
+Dan holds a Master's of Science in Education degree from Northwestern University, where he worked as a Curriculum Development Assistant for the Storylines Team.

 IN PARTNERSHIP AND WITH SUPPORT FROM